Garden Lovers Club

 Mexican Heather

 This plant consists of a profuse blooming of dainty purple flowers that grow on a shrub.
-This is an excellent choice for a border plant due to the fact that it is constantly re-blooming throughout the summer and fall season.
+This is an excellent choice for a border plant due to the fact that it is constantly re-blooming throughout the summer and fall seasons.
 It will grow about 2 feet in height and has a bushel of green foliage beneath the flowers.
 It is a fast-growing plant that thrives in zones 8-11.

 4. Blue Daze